Tax season can be stressful, but after filing, you could end up with a refund from Uncle Sam – unless you’re an independent contractor.

 It’s on you as the taxpayer to make sure you’re only claiming deductions you qualify for.
 If you fudge the numbers or even accidentally claim something you shouldn’t, you could be audited.

-What is the most important thing to remember as an independent contractor?
+What is the most important thing to remember as a freelancer?
 Save your receipts!
 While it’s possible to use online bank statements to track your expenses, physical receipts (or scanned copies) are helpful if you need to prove to the IRS you made a purchase that you deducted.

 Qualified business income deduction